-WARRIOR debuts today Friday 5th April 2019 on Cinemax in the US and will air on Sky One and NOW TV in the UK.
+WARRIOR debuts today Friday 5th April 2019 on Cinemax in the US and comes to Sky One on Tuesday, the 25th of June.

 Synopsis: Warrior is a gritty, action-packed crime drama set during the brutal Tong Wars of San Francisco’s Chinatown in the second half of the 19th century.
 The series follows Ah Sahm (Andrew Koji), a martial arts prodigy who emigrates from China to San Francisco under mysterious circumstances.
 After proving his worth as a fighter, Ah Sahm becomes a hatchet man for the Hope Wei, one of Chinatown’s most powerful tongs (Chinese organized crime family).